An Epic European Road Trip: A Photographer's Guide to 5 Weeks of Nature & City Adventures through Ireland, Portugal, France & Italy

 Sun, Aug 10th: Travel to Chamonix & Arrival

-• Travel: Our BlaBlaCar Bus took us from Annecy to Chamonix, arriving at 10:25 AM.
+Travel: Our BlaBlaCar Bus took us from Annecy to Chamonix (1 hour 20 mins), arriving at 10:25 AM.
 We checked into our Airbnb close to the town centre walking distance to everything.
 Airbnb was the best option as we wanted to be able to cook, staying there for 5 days.
+Staying in the town centre makes transport very easy as you can just walk to everything to catch public transport.

-• Activities: We spent the afternoon getting oriented, walking through the town center, and picking up our Mont Blanc 3-day MultiPass at the Office du Tourisme.
+Activities: We spent the afternoon getting oriented, walking through the town center, and picking up our Mont Blanc 3-day MultiPass at the Office du Tourisme.
 We thought we’d get out for an afternoon hike and did the Cascade du Dard hike.
+You can order your Mont Blanc summer pass online HERE.

 Mon, Aug 11th: High Peaks and Glaciers

-• Activities: Morning: 8.30am booking for Aiguille du Midi cable car.
+Activities: Morning: 8.30am booking for Aiguille du Midi cable car (ENSURE you book this a few days before when they open, as they fill up immediately, this can be booked HERE).
 Buying the Mont Blanc multi pass 3 consecutive days and booking online 48 hours at 5pm before the day to secure a spot.
-Take in the panoramic views and experience the "Step into the Void” glass box.
-The tube and the viewing platforms.
-4806m above sea level.

 🚠 Aiguille du Midi Cable Car 🚠